bazza2jw/NodeFlow/README.md

 Binary operators can have the B input defaulted otherwise both A and B inputs have to be triggered to generate an output

+There are data processing nodes, such as rolling statisics.

 Data packets (JSON Values) can be routed by topic.
 Topic can be changed.

 Program Structure
 =================

 Generally the functions are performed by NodeType derived classes.
 The other classes hold data.
+In some cases classes derived form Node are required to store extra data items.

 The NodeSet class is the graph of the nodes (Node) and the connections (Edge).
 The NodeSet is the execution context.
 To run a flow  the NodeSet is executed/processed (by calling NodeSet::step).
 The NodeSet::start function is called to initialise all nodes.
+A NodeSet has a Variant Property Tree to store the node layout and node properties and anything else that springs to mind.

 All nodes receive the step call then the trigger call.